-A Limerick based historian has revealed how prominent Irish families cashed in on the abolishment of slavery.
+A Limerick based historian revealed how prominent Irish families cashed in on the abolishment of slavery.

-Speaking to TheJournal.ie he explains how over 100 Irish families were financially rewarded when the British government finally abolished slavery in most of its colonies 1834.
+Speaking to TheJournal.ie last year, Liam Hogan explained how over 100 Irish families were financially rewarded when the British government finally abolished slavery in most of its colonies 1834.

 Hogan writes that the British paid slave owners over $30 million in compensation for the loss of their ‘property.’